-ICT and online learning platforms such as Show My Homework and Microsoft Teams were launched, enabling high-quality remote learning with live lessons, first-class resources, and excellent pastoral care - all meeting parents' expectations.
-This was a significant culture shift for the school and has been an achievement to continue to 2021 - 2022.
+During the Pandemic and into the first year of the 2021 - 2023 Development Plan, ICT and online learning platforms such as Show My Homework and Microsoft Teams were launched, enabling high-quality remote learning with live lessons, first-class resources, and excellent pastoral care - all meeting parents' expectations.
+This was a significant culture shift for the school and has been an achievement to continue to 2022 - 2023.
 Equally, Pupil premium money has been wisely spent on IT Provision to support learning, and Catch-up funding equally targeted to support learning and progress of disadvantaged students.

-The Academy Trust has been successful in meeting the targets set out in the 2019-21 School Development Plan.
-Some targets were modified due to the Pandemic, and greater pressures and targets were added.
-All were met.
-2021 A Level and GCSE results are the highest they have been, Sixth Form numbers are the highest (195) they have been in Year 12.
-The Academy Trust has continued to invest significantly in ICT and ICT training to be in the best position to enhance curriculum delivery and staff development.
+The Academy Trust was successful in meeting the targets set out in the 2019-21 School Development Plan and has made significant progress already in the 2021 - 2023 Development Plan.
+2022 A Level and GCSE results are the highest they have been; Sixth Form numbers are the highest they have been.
+The Academy Trust has continued to invest in staff training to be in the best position to enhance curriculum delivery and staff development.

-New systems have been successfully implemented and embedded into practice to add greater efficiencies: target setting for more aspirational grades and sharper tracking of student performance; communication systems for parents, such as Show My Homework; 'Inventry' visitor signing in (and late student) systems to sharpen Safeguarding and punctuality; and a food pre-ordering portal to deliver school meals to year group bubbles.
+New systems have been successfully implemented and embedded into practice to add greater efficiencies: target setting for more aspirational grades and sharper tracking of student performance; communication systems for parents, such as Show My Homework; 'Inventry' visitor signing in (and late student) systems to sharpen Safeguarding and punctuality.
+All these systems are fully embedded.

 Much has been achieved through the re-structure of the Pastoral System.
 Pastoral Support Officers have made a significant impact in supporting students, removing barriers to learning, and improving punctuality and attendance.
-Throughout the COVID pandemic and lockdowns, safeguards were put in place to keep regular contact with students to confirm they were happy and safe.